openaps/docs/docs/Hardware/hardware.md

 * **Other Supplies**:
  * Raspberry Pi 2 Model B ("RPi2")**(see note below)
  * 8 GB (or greater) micro SD card
- * micro SD card to regular SD card converter [optional, but recommended so that you can use the micro SD card in a regular sized SD card drive]
+ * Micro SD card to regular SD card converter [optional, but recommended so that you can use the micro SD card in a regular sized SD card drive]
  * Low-profile USB WiFi adapter
  * 2.1 Amp (or greater) USB power supply or battery
  * Micro USB cable(s)